adoptium/infrastructure/FAQ.md

 Instructions on how to create a static docker container can be found [here](https://github.com/adoptium/infrastructure/tree/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/README.md)

+### Dockerhost Patching System

+At the moment we have the [updatepackages.sh](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/scripts/updatepackages.sh) script which runs weekly on all of our Dockerhost systems to ensure that the Static Docker containers are patched and up to date.
+The script is also used to install new test [prerequisite](https://github.com/adoptium/aqa-tests/blob/master/doc/Prerequisites.md#prerequisites) packages onto the containers.

 ### DockerHost TODO

-1. Set up patching cycle
-2. Identify ways to redeploy when needed to pick up updates
-3. Allow dockerhost.yml playbook to adjust core file settings
+1. Allow dockerhost.yml playbook to adjust core file settings
-4. Add mechanism to deploy differently based on host machine size
+2. Add mechanism to deploy differently based on host machine size

 ## Temporary access to a machine